 Imagine typing a message about a legal contract and receiving suggestions that incorporate relevant case law, or discussing a medical condition and getting terminology that's both accurate and patient-friendly.

-The development I'm most excited about?
-Adaptive interfaces that change based on your current needs—more suggestions when you're struggling, fewer when you're flowing, and the right kind of help for each specific writing task.
+The development that excites me most?
+Adaptive interfaces that intelligently adjust based on your current cognitive state—offering more suggestions when you're struggling to find words, fewer when you're in flow, and always the right kind of help for each specific writing task.
+Some keyboards now even use typing rhythm analysis to detect when you need extra assistance.

 Have you been wondering how to actually start using this technology?
 Setting up an AI-powered keyboard might seem daunting, but it's actually pretty straightforward once you break it down.
 I've helped several friends make the switch, and here's what I've learned.